Tuesday, March 25, 2025

 “9 Do not be quickly provoked in your spirit, for anger resides in the lap of fools.10 Do not say, ‘Why were the old days better than these?”

-When the world chews you up and spits you out, the emotional impact can be devastating, and you feel it from all sides.
+When the world chews you up and spits you out, the emotional impact can be devastating—you feel it from all sides.
 At the start of the year, Agnes never saw this coming.
-She rang in the New Year with her fiancé, feeling happier and more optimistic about their future together than ever.
-But just two months later, she finds herself standing in a courtroom, being ordered to attend anger management classes for domestic violence.
+She rang in the New Year with her fiancé, happier and more optimistic about their future together than ever.
+Yet just two months later, she found herself standing in a courtroom, ordered to attend anger management classes for domestic violence.

-Often, our expectations for relationships are based more on societal standards than on God’s standard.
-Anytime we deviate from His truth, we’re going to present an opening for the enemy to come in and do what he does: steal, kill, and destroy.
-The enemy wants nothing more than to destroy our unions, and if we don’t align our relationships with God’s Word, we give room for the enemy to sow seeds of confusion and discord.
+Too often, our expectations for relationships are shaped more by societal standards than by God’s truth.
+Anytime we deviate from His Word, we create an opening for the enemy to do what he does best—steal, kill, and destroy.
+The enemy wants nothing more than to tear apart our unions, and when our relationships aren’t aligned with God’s standard, we give him room to sow confusion and discord.

-When our unmet expectations are mixed with unresolved anger issues, we’re primed for a kind of imprisonment that blocks our growth and blessings.
-Agnes’ anger towards a verbally abusive father was brewing beneath the surface.
-Even though he had mellowed in his older years, Agnes hadn’t forgiven him and had refused to be in his company or speak to him the last several years.
-The thought of hearing his voice made her feel emotions that she wasn’t ready to confront.
-He had mistreated her mother and eventually left her for another woman.
-Agnes vowed to herself that she would never tolerate anything anywhere near that from a man.
+When unmet expectations collide with unresolved anger, we become vulnerable to a kind of imprisonment that stunts our growth and blocks our blessings.
+Agnes’ anger toward her verbally abusive father had been quietly brewing for years.
+Though he had mellowed with age, she had never forgiven him.
+She refused to speak to him or be in his presence, and even the thought of hearing his voice stirred emotions she wasn’t ready to face.
+He had mistreated her mother and eventually left her for another woman, and Agnes vowed she would never tolerate anything even remotely close to that from a man.

-One night when she and her fiancée were having dinner at her place, he received a phone call.
-He cut it very short but didn’t mention who it was or what it was about immediately after.
-It wasn’t another woman, but he could tell by the look on her face that she thought it might be.
-Initially, he was amused by her jealousy and toyed with it a little, but to Agnes, this was no joking matter.
-An argument ensued.
-Her anger escalated uncontrollably and landed her a ride to the police station in cuffs.
+One night, while she and her fiancé were having dinner at her home, he received a phone call.
+He ended it quickly but didn’t immediately explain who it was from or what it was about.
+It wasn’t another woman—but from the look on her face, he knew that’s exactly what she feared.
+At first, he was amused by her jealousy and even toyed with it a bit.
+To Agnes, however, this was no joke.
+An argument erupted, her anger spiraled out of control, and by the end of the night, she was headed to the police station in handcuffs.

-James 1:19 (NLT) tells us: “Understand this, my dear brothers and sisters: You must all be quick to listen, slow to speak, and slow to get angry.”
-We need to know that it’s possible to build a solid foundation in our relationships, only to have it ripped to shreds by anger.
-There is sometimes rage beneath the surface in our souls, and if we refuse to confront it through prayer and renewing our minds to God’s Word, we might allow the enemy to steal what is most precious to us.
+James 1:19 (NLT) reminds us: “Understand this, my dear brothers and sisters: You must all be quick to listen, slow to speak, and slow to get angry.”
+It’s possible to build a solid foundation in a relationship, only to have it ripped apart by unchecked anger.
+There can be rage buried deep within our souls, and if we refuse to confront it through prayer and the renewing of our minds with God’s Word, we risk allowing the enemy to steal what is most precious to us.

-With unresolved anger, we need to allow the love of God in those wounded places.
-He tells us in Proverbs 3:6 (NLT) to “Seek his will in all you do, and he will show you which path to take.”
-This is His promise to us.
-He knows that relationships are not easy, and they require so much from us, but He will help us navigate the tough parts if we will ask and obey His direction and guidance.
+When dealing with unresolved anger, we must allow God’s love to enter those wounded places.
+Proverbs 3:6 (NLT) assures us, “Seek his will in all you do, and he will show you which path to take.”
+This is His promise.
+God knows relationships are difficult and require much from us, but He is faithful to guide us through the hard places if we are willing to ask and obey.

 Scripture taken from the New International Version®, copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved.”